Register Login

 "Library cache lock" waits that last a long time under Oracle 9.2.0.8 or 10.2.0.2 may also be a consequence of the bug described in Note 971261.

-Another result of an ORA-04031 error may be waits on "library cache pin" or "library cache load lock".
+Another result of an ORA-04031 error may be waiting on "library cache pin" or "library cache load lock".
 Therefore, you must check in the alert log whether one of these errors occurred during the period in question and refer to Note 869006.

-If a session waits for more than five minutes for "library cace lock" or "library cache pin", the session is terminated with the error ORA-04021.
+If a session waits for more than five minutes for "library cache lock" or "library cache pin", the session is terminated with the error ORA-04021.
 If a deadlock occurs, the system returns error ORA-04020.

-row cache lock
+row cache lock:

 • Meaning: Waiting for exclusive row cache access